-Given that eCommerce is growing 23 percent year-over-year, it does seem tempting to take the online plunge.
+Given that the anticipated global retail eCommerce sales growth will shoot from $1.3 trillion in 2014 to $4.9 trillion in 2021 (which is almost nearly threefold growth), it does seem tempting to take the online plunge.
 However, do you have all it takes to survive?

-In 2017, it has become all the more important for businesses to win at customer engagement.
-With this in mind, we discuss the following three ways your eCommerce store can absolutely nail customer engagement.
+In 2019, it has become all the more important for businesses to win at customer engagement.
+With this in mind, we discuss the following five ways your eCommerce store can absolutely nail customer engagement.

 Some of the top eCommerce brands improvement engagement and sales incredibly by using web push notifications.
 Though there are a number of customer engagement campaigns that can be talked about here, the following are our favorite three:

 - Cart Recovery – Add to cart is the closest conversion goal to revenue and drop-offs at this stage are really disappointing for all eCommerce players.
 Web push notifications can help recover sales lost because of cart abandonment.
 Discounts, time-sensitive price alerts, out-of-stock notifications, and few other techniques can help improve click-throughs on web push and re-engage users with their cart.